leejyphoebe/ai-commons-watcher/README.md

 ## Note for Examiners

-This repository contains the standalone public version of the AI-Commons Watcher used for the Final Year Project demonstration.
-It has been simplified from the internal AI-Commons repository structure so that the core components, configuration files, setup guide, and sample experiment are easier to navigate.
+This repository contains the standalone public version of the AI-Commons Watcher prepared for Final Year Project evaluation.
+It has been simplified from the internal AI-Commons infrastructure repository to improve clarity and navigability, while preserving the core functionality and architecture.

 ## Verified Workflow